 - ¼ cup fresh arugula leaves

-- Spray a small skillet and heat to medium high.
+- Spray a small non-stick pan with cooking spray, then add the butter and heat to medium high heat.

-- Beat your eggs and then fold in the arugula and cheese.
+- Whisk eggs in a medium bowl and then fold in the arugula and cheese.

 - Cook until eggs are cooked on top.
 Usually 5-10 minutes.